puppetlabs/design-system/CONTRIBUTING.md

 Thanks for your interest in contributing!
-This document outlines how to submit a bug or request an enhancement, set up your development environment, open a pull request, and deploy a new version.
+This document outlines how to submit a bug or request an enhancement, set up your development environment, open a pull request, deploying new versions, and reviewing code.

 ## Filing a bug or enhancement

 We currently use Github Issues for tracking bugs and enhancements for this project.

-You're encouraged to open an issue before you begin developing your enhancement or bug fix.
-This helps us avoid duplicated work, and often serves as a chance for others to weigh-in.
+You're encouraged to open an issue before you begin developing.
+This helps us avoid duplicated work and often serves as a chance for others to weigh in.

 ## Setting up your development environment